SibAccess/SibAccess.github.io/_posts/2021-1-1-Introduction.md

 title: Introduction
 ---

 Welcome to the Sibelius Getting Started Guide for Screen Reader Users.
-This series of tutorials is based in part on Avid’s *Getting Started* PDF and uses the example scores that come with Sibelius.
+This series of tutorials is produced by the Assistive Music Technology Lab at Berklee College of Music.
+It's based in part on Avid’s *Sibelius Tutorial* PDF and uses the example scores that come with Sibelius.

 <!--more-->